 What is Azure Network Watcher?

 Azure Network Watcher provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources in an Azure virtual network.
-Network Watcher is designed to monitor and repair the network health of IaaS (Infrastructure-as-a-Service) products which includes Virtual Machines, Virtual Networks, Application Gateways, Load balancers, etc.
+Network Watcher is designed to monitor and repair the network health of IaaS (Infrastructure-as-a-Service) products including virtual machines (VMs), virtual networks (VNets), application gateways, load balancers, etc.

 Connection monitor also provides the minimum, average, and maximum latency observed over time.
-After learning the latency for a connection, you may find that you're able to decrease the latency by moving your Azure resources to different Azure regions.
+After learning the latency for a connection, you may find that you can decrease the latency by moving your Azure resources to different Azure regions.
 Learn more about determining relative latencies between Azure regions and internet service providers and how to monitor communication between a VM and an endpoint with connection monitor.
-If you'd rather test a connection at a point in time, rather than monitor the connection over time, like you do with connection monitor, use the connection troubleshoot capability.
+If you'd rather test a connection at a point in time, rather than monitor the connection over time, as you do with connection monitor, use the connection troubleshoot capability.

 Network performance monitor is a cloud-based hybrid network monitoring solution that helps you monitor network performance between various points in your network infrastructure.
 It also helps you monitor network connectivity to service and application endpoints and monitor the performance of Azure ExpressRoute.
 Network performance monitor detects network issues like traffic blackholing, routing errors, and issues that conventional network monitoring methods aren't able to detect.
 The solution generates alerts and notifies you when a threshold is breached for a network link.
 It also ensures timely detection of network performance issues and localizes the source of the problem to a particular network segment or device.
 Learn more about network performance monitor.